-On the territory of Kazakhstan the route was lying within two regions at the time – Semipalatinsk and Semirechensk (nowadays East Kazakhstan and Almaty regions): Altai Mountains, Zaisan Lake, Tarbagatay Mountains, Alakol Lake, Dzungarian Alatau Mountains.
+On the territory of Kazakhstan the route was lying within two regions at the time – Semipalatinsk and Semirechensk (nowadays East Kazakhstan and Almaty Provinces): Altai Mountains, Zaisan Lake, Tarbagatay Mountains, Lake Alakol, Dzungarian Alatau Mountains.
 However Brehm didn’t travel farther than the Lepsinsk area.

 Brehm about the Kazakh people: “A favourable impression on an impartial observer”

 Charmed by the free life of the nomads, Alfred Brehm constantly distracted himself from his observations in the nature by turning his attention to people.
 This is confirmed by his notes which are, perhaps, are valuable not because of precious scientific observations, but with the bright descriptions of a Kazakh’s life in the regions they explored.
 Here are several fragments from Brehm’s descriptions of Kazakhs: